Nicolas Vleughels

-Nicolas Vleughels (6 December 1668, Paris – 11 December 1737, Rome) was a French painter.
+Nicolas Vleughels (6 December 1668 – 11 December 1737) was a French painter.
 In his role as director of the French Academy in Rome, which he held from 1724 until his death, he played a pivotal role in the interchange between France and Italy in the first third of the 18th century.

 Life

 Nicolas Vleughels was born in Paris as the son of the Flemish painter Philippe Vleughels, a native of Antwerp, who had emigrated to Paris.
 His father was part of a large community of Flemish artists residing in Paris.
 Nicolas Vleughels is said to have studied painting with Pierre Mignard.
 He also regularly copied works of Rubens.
 He only obtained the second prize of the Académie royale de peinture et de sculpture in 1694 and therefore had to fund his trip to Rome from his own pocket.
 His finances were not very good at this time.
 He was likely in Rome from 1703.
 Here he met the famous Dutch vedute painter Caspar van Wittel and the sculptor Pierre Le Gros the Younger at whose marriage he acted as witness in 1704.
 In 1707 he travelled to Venice where he became an admirer of the work of Veronese and some of his works inspired by Veronese were subsequently wrongly attributed to Veronese.
 It is not known how long he resided there.